Accounting standards haven’t kept up with the change in the world.

 Third, it saves a lot of time.

-Fourth, and we believe most importantly, it allows you to look at thousands of different companies through the same lens and framework.
+Fourth, and I believe most importantly, it allows you to look at thousands of different companies through the same lens and framework.
 This is really powerful.

 You don’t need to do your own work to reap the beauty of the Sanity Check model.

-After getting a grip with the Sanity Check Model and the Sanity Check Database, you will know exactly where to focus at every business you analyze.
-And, the more businesses you analyze, the more knowledge you can compare and reflect on.
+After getting a grip with the Sanity Check model and the database, you will know exactly where to focus at every business you analyze.
+And the more businesses you analyze, the more knowledge you can compare and reflect on.
 You will very quickly start seeing patterns and how you should think about the value and potential behind each business.

-Become a member today by clicking the button below which will take you to the member sign-up page.
+Become a member today by clicking the green button below which will take you to the sign-up page.